CompImg/LST-AI/README.md

 #### Extending and modifying LST-AI for your custom code and pipeline

 We invite you to tailor LST-AI to your pipeline and application, please have a look at our [sources](LST-AI).

+### BIDS Compliance with LST-AI

+To ensure maximum flexibility for our user base, LST-AI does not natively enforce BIDS-compliant file-naming conventions.
+This decision allows users to work seamlessly with both BIDS and non-BIDS datasets.

+However, for those who wish to utilize LST-AI within a BIDS-compliant workflow, we have provided an [example repository](https://github.com/twiltgen/LST-AI_BIDS) that demonstrates the integration of LST-AI with BIDS-compliant data.
+This example reflects the BIDS-compliant usage of LST-AI that we are currently using in our internal database.

 ### Citation